blackskygg/RollingLydia/README.md

 # RollingLydia
-The program randomly picks up a name and a problem from a name list and a problem list, respectively.
+The program randomly picks up a name and a question from a name list and a question list, respectively.

 It's written to assist questioning in classrooms.

 Download the latest releases here: https://github.com/blackskygg/RollingLydia/releases

 # Usage
-The program is splitted into 3 tabs, namely, the Rolling Tab, the Name List Tab and the Problem List Tab.
+The program is splitted into 3 tabs, namely, the Rolling Tab, the Name List Tab and the Question List Tab.

 So it's natural to explain the 3 tabs one by one.